OpenCLIM/flood-impacts-dafni/README.md

 ## <a name="perimeter">Calculate length of flooded perimeter</a>
 The intersection of the buffered building polygon boundaries and the flooded areas is calculated using `geopandas.overlay`.
 The length of these lines is the flooded perimeter.

+## <a name="uprn">Lookup UPRNs for each TOID</a>
+If a file is provided in the `UPRN` dataslot, this is used to lookup the Unique Property Reference Numbers (UPRNs) for each building.
+Each building may have more than one UPRN and therefore more than one row in the output CSV.

-The flooded perimeter values are stored in the `buildings.csv` output file by building oid, along with maximum depth and depth velocity product.
+The maximum depth, maximum depth velocity product and flooded perimeter values are stored in the `buildings.csv` output file by building oid and uprn (if provided).